evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 The method above calculates drift for each column individually.

 To detect dataset-level drift, you can set a rule on top of the individual feature results.
 For example, you can declare dataset drift if at least 50% of all features drifted or if ⅓ of the most important features drifted.
 Some of the Evidently tests and presets include such defaults.
 You can always modify them and set custom parameters.

+## Nulls in the input data

+### Empty columns

+To evaluate data or prediction drift in the dataset, you need to ensure that the columns you test for drift are not empty.
+If these columns are empty in either reference or current data, Evidently will not calculate distribution drift and will raise an error.

+### Rows with empty values

+Evidently applies the following pre-processing before calculating the drift metric or test:
+- Filters out rows with infinite values (+- np.inf)
+- Filters out rows with nulls

+By default, drift tests do not react to changes or increases in the number of empty values.
+Drift calculations only consider complete rows.

+Since the high number of nulls can be an important indicator, we recommend grouping the data drift tests (that check for distribution shift) with data integrity tests (that check for a share of nulls).
+You can choose from several null-related [tests](reference/all-tests.md#data-integrity) and metrics and set a thresholds.

 ## Resources